 My name is Elia Kabanov, and I am a London-based science writer covering the past, present, and future of technology.

-For over 15 years, I’ve been writing about climate change, renewable energy, artificial intelligence, biotechnology, culture, and education for numerous publications, both in Russia and internationally.
+For over 20 years, I’ve been writing about climate change, renewable energy, artificial intelligence, biotechnology, culture, and education.

 • Hypertextual covers universities, museums, laboratories, startups, the newest discoveries, and obscure inventions.

-• Siberian Hypertext explores how Siberian scientists and ordinary people cope with Russia’s faltering regime, war, and repression.
+• Siberian explores how scientists and ordinary people cope with Russia’s faltering regime, war, and repression.